 Annual Awards

-Nominations are now being accepted for the annual AAEP awards, which honor individuals and groups serving their profession and the welfare of the horse in extraordinary ways.
-Nominations will be accepted from current AAEP members only.
+The AAEP presents annual awards to individuals and groups serving their profession and the welfare of the horse in extraordinary ways.
+Nominations are accepted from current AAEP members until June 1, and the awards are bestowed at the annual convention.

-If you have questions about the nomination process or need additional information, please contact Sue Stivers at sstivers@aaep.org.
-The nomination deadline is June 1.
+If you have questions about the nomination process or need additional information, please contact Shelly Coomer at scoomer@aaep.org.

 The George Stubbs Award recognizes the contributions made to equine veterinary medicine by individuals other than veterinarians.
 The award is named for George Stubbs (1724-1806), the artist and teacher who played a vital role in veterinary education.